stackhpc/ansible-kayobe-automation-workflows/roles/github/README.md

 `github_timeout`: control how a long a job may run before being cancelled.
 Timeout is defined in minutes and defaults to 360 minutes (6 hours)

+`github_tempest_test_suites`: provide a list of load lists to be made available within the drop-down list for running tempest.
+Defaults to `default` and `tempest-full`.

 If you wish to make more impactful changes such as which workflows are built and what they contain then see the list of dictionaries called `workflows` in `defaults/main.yml`

 `github_workflows:` is a list of dictionaries that contains each of the workflows described above.
 A given list element is made up of the following: